yabinmeng/nosqlbench-build-docs/site/content/getting_started/02_scenarios.md

 Before running a test of typical access patterns where you want to capture the results, you need to make the test more interesting than loading an empty table.
-For this, we use the rampup phase.
+For this, we use the rampup activity.

-Before sending our test writes to the database, we will use the `stdout` activity type, so we can see what NoSQLBench is generating for CQL statements.
+Before sending our test writes to the database, we will use the `stdout` driver, so we can see what NoSQLBench is generating for CQL statements.

 Go ahead and execute the following command: